GrottoPress/samba/README.md

      # The challenge method to use for authorization code requests
      settings.oauth_code_challenge_method = "S256"

-     # *Samba* makes an API call to the OAuth introspection endpoint whenever a
+     # By default, *Samba* makes an API call to the OAuth introspection endpoint
-     # request is received.
-This setting allows caching the response.
+     # whenever a request is received.
+This setting allows to tweak this
+     # behaviour.
+     #
+     # For instance, you may short-circuit the call to return a locally-saved
+     # token, or a cached response from a previous call.
      settings.verify_oauth_token = ->(key : String, verify : -> OauthToken) do
-       # This example uses Dude (https://github.com/GrottoPress/dude), but you
+       # This example uses Dude (https://github.com/GrottoPress/dude) to cache
-       # may use any caching engine of choice
+       # the response.
        #
        # `verify.call` is what actually does the API call
-       Dude.get(OauthToken, key, 30.seconds) { verify.call }
+       Dude.get(OauthToken, key, 1.hour) { verify.call }
      end

      # This token may be used when making token introspection requests.